PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/find_inactive_players.md

 ### Tip

-If you feel like you know how to do the basic projections, it's ok to skip this one and go on to the [advanced challenges](/challenge/list).
+If you feel like you know how to do the basic projections, it's ok to skip this challenge and go on to the [advanced challenges](/challenge/list).

 ## Answer